-- Stock On Hand review stocktake list as at 31st May 2016 or early in June 2016.
-Determine whether to conduct "sales" prior to 30th June 2016.
-Conduct stocktake as at 30th June 2016.
-If you're conducting regular "rolling" stocktakes throughout the year, it may not be necessary to conduct a stocktake as at 30th June 2016. - Value Of Stock stock can be valued at different individual methods for each item of stock: - Cost - Sale Value - Lower of Market Value or Replacement Cost - Obsolete Stock identify any obsolete stock and decide whether to clear or dump that stock prior to stocktake.
+- Stock On Hand review stocktake list in June 2017.
+Determine whether to conduct "sales" prior to 30th June 2017.
+Conduct stocktake as at 30th June 2017.
+If you're conducting regular "rolling" stocktakes throughout the year, it may not be necessary to conduct a stocktake as at 30th June 2017. - Value Of Stock stock can be valued at different individual methods for each item of stock: - Cost - Sale Value - Lower of Market Value or Replacement Cost - Obsolete Stock identify any obsolete stock and decide whether to clear or dump that stock prior to stocktake.